-When doing a virtual survey, it is sometimes easier to look at the terrain through a different set of "glasses".
-Terrain Lenses are a set of visual tools built into Virtual Surveyor that enhance the ability to interpret, modify, and survey the terrain through displaying different visual filters over the terrain.
+When creating a virtual survey, it is sometimes easier to look at the terrain through a different set of "glasses".
+Terrain Lenses are a set of visualization tools built into Virtual Surveyor that enhance the ability to interpret, modify, and survey the terrain through displaying different visual filters over the terrain dynamically.

 This article will explain the Terrain Lenses in Virtual Surveyor and lists some common uses for each one.